aclissold/the-oakland-post/README.md

 The Oakland Post App
 ====================

-The mobile companion for [The Oakland Post](http://www.oaklandpostonline.com) website!
+The mobile companion for [The Oakland Post](http://www.oaklandpostonline.com)'s website, written entirely in Swift!

 Screenshots
 -----------